wieni/image_field_caption/README.txt

 | Usage |
 |=======|

-  1. Add a new image field to a content type, or use an existing image field
+  1. Add a new image field to a content type, or use an existing image field and configure it t o show the caption elements.
-  2. Add or edit a node with an image field
+  2. Add or edit a node or any other entity with an image field
-  3. Go to the image field on the node form
+  3. Go to the image field on the entity form
-  4. Enter text into the caption text area
+  4. Enter text into the caption text area and choose format
-  5. Save the node
+  5. Save the entity
-  6. View the node to see your image field caption
+  6. View the entity to see your image field caption

 |===============|
 | Configuration |
 |===============|

-  Visit: Configuration -> Media -> Image Field Caption

-  Or go to: admin/config/media/image-field-caption
+  The configuration is only done on a per field basis.

 |===============|
 | Caption Theme |